AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-01-24-microexpress.md

 import Foundation

-fileprivate let paramDictKey = "de.zeezide.µe.param"
+fileprivate let paramDictKey =
+                  "de.zeezide.µe.param"

-/// A middleware which parses the URL query parameters.
+/// A middleware which parses the URL query
-/// You can then access the parameters using
+/// parameters.
+You can then access them
+/// using:
+///
+///     req.param("id")
-///   `req.param("id")`.
+///
+public
-public func querystring(req  : IncomingMessage,
+func querystring(req  : IncomingMessage,
                  res  : ServerResponse,
                  next : () -> ())
 {
+  // use Foundation to parse the `?a=x`
+  // parameters
-  // use Foundation to parse the `?a=x` parameters if let queryItems = URLComponents(string: req.header.target)?.queryItems {
+  if let queryItems = URLComponents(string: req.header.target)?.queryItems {
     req.userInfo[paramDictKey] =
       Dictionary(grouping: queryItems, by: { $0.name })